Where to Eat in Chinatown NY: 10 best restaurants

 Big Wing Wong Restaurant| ©Bee50

-If you are looking for an old school Cantonese restaurant, Big Wing Wong is the place for you.
-This is not your typical Chinese restaurant for tourists but a place where locals also come to enjoy delicious food and a very suitable choice after enjoying the tour of Chinatown.
+If you’re looking for an old-school Cantonese restaurant, Big Wing Wong is the place for you.
+This isn’t your typical tourist-trap Chinese restaurant; it’s a spot where locals also come to enjoy delicious food, making it a perfect choice after a tour of Chinatown.

-Big Wing Wong 's menu is quite extensive and the portions are plentiful.
-You will not leave here hungry.
-The wontons, roast duck and fried rice are great, but at this restaurant I recommend you try the dim sum, as it is one of the best in New York.
+Big Wing Wong’s menu is quite extensive, and the portions are generous.
+You won’t leave here hungry.
+The wontons, roast duck, and fried rice are fantastic, but I highly recommend trying the dim sum here, as it’s among the best in New York.

-This place is a very busy place in Chinatown, but the service is efficient and the prices are affordable.
-By the way, if you want to know more about how the pricing and tipping system works, this article has more details (plus a long list of great places to eat in New York).
+This spot is always packed in Chinatown, but the service is efficient and the prices are affordable.
+By the way, if you want to learn more about how the pricing and tipping system works, this article has more details (plus a long list of great places to eat in New York).

 • Address: 67 Mott St, New York, NY 10013.